Motoki878/Network-Quantifications/README.md

 # Description
-   These codes reproduces results/figures ,,, in the report expeted to be published as Kajiwara et al. (2021) PLOS Computational Biology.
+   These codes reproduces results/figures ,,, in the report expeted to be published as Kajiwara et al. (2021)

 --------------
 # Requirments